 Is a grant of probate always required?

-A grant of probate is not always required, depending on the individual situation, and if not, can save time and expense to the estate.
-Personal items such as furniture and household goods may be transferred to beneficiaries without a grant of probate.
+Not always, it depends on the size of the estate.
+And if not it can save considerable time and expense to the estate.
+Personal items such as furniture and household goods may be transferred to beneficiaries in accordance with the terms of the will in some situations.
 Factors to consider are the size of the estate, the value and nature of the property in it, debts of the deceased, whether the property would normally pass outside of a will, and how property was owned, can affect whether or not a grant is needed.
+But seek legal advice on the situation to be sure.
 Some general points follow.

 Superannuation entitlements being held in a trust are subject to the discretion of the trustee of the trust, and whether or not the exercise of its discretion was to be affected by any death nomination left by the deceased.
 Generally speaking, funds are released to close family members without a grant of probate.